Ensath/LightSpirits/README.md

 Sprites and other images for this program found on http://opengameart.org:

-- The player character uses the ["Margery Limited"](http://opengameart.org/content/margery-limited) sprite set by software_atelier.
+- The player character uses the ["Margery Limited"](http://opengameart.org/content/margery-limited) sprite set by software_atelier, available in the public domain.

 - The main enemy uses the ["Grue"](http://opengameart.org/content/grue) sprite set by Jesse McCarthy, licensed under CC-BY 3.0.

-- The light beam attack uses the ["Lasers and beams"](http://opengameart.org/content/lasers-and-beams) art by Rawdanitsu.
+- The light beam attack uses the ["Lasers and beams"](http://opengameart.org/content/lasers-and-beams) art by Rawdanitsu, available in the public domain.

 - The background uses ["Background Night"](http://opengameart.org/content/background-night) art by Alekei, licensed under CC-BY 3.0.